The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: Two Formulations of One-Way Pushdown Automata

-A \emph{computation path} of length $k$ is a series of $k$ configurations, which describes a history of consecutive ``moves'' chosen by $M$ on input $x$, starting at the initial configuration with probability $p_0=1$ and, for each index $i\in[0,k-1]_{\integer}$, the $i+1$st configuration follows the $i$th configuration with probability $p_{i+1}$, ending at a halting configuration with probability $p_{k}$.
+A \emph{computation path} of length $k$ is a series of $k+1$ configurations, which describes a history of consecutive ``moves'' chosen by $M$ on input $x$, starting at the initial configuration with probability $p_0=1$ and, for each index $i\in[0,k-1]_{\integer}$, the $i+1$st configuration follows the $i$th configuration with probability $p_{i+1}$, ending at a halting configuration with probability $p_{k}$.
+A finite computation path of $M$ with positive probability is described as a series $(q_0,i_0,w_0), (q_1,i_1,w_1),(q_2,i_2,w_2),\ldots, (q_k,i_k,w_k)$ of configurations satisfying $(q_j,i_j,w_j)\vdash^{p_j}_{M} (q_{i+1},i_{j+1},w_{j+1})$ for any index $j\in[0,k-1]_{\integer}$.
 To such a computation path, we assign the probability $\Pi_{i\in[k]}p_i$.
-A computation path is called \emph{accepting} (\emph{rejecting}, resp.) if the path ends with an accepting configuration (a rejecting configuration, resp.).
+A computation path is called \emph{accepting} (resp., \emph{rejecting}) if the path ends with an accepting configuration (resp., a rejecting configuration).
 Generally, a 1ppda may produce an extremely long computation path or even an infinite computation path; therefore, we must restrict our attention to finite computation paths.

-Hromkovi\v{c} and Schnitger \cite{HS10} and Ka\c{n}eps, Geidmanis, and Freivalds \cite{KGF97} both used a model of 1ppda's whose \emph{computation paths all halt eventually (i.e., in finitely many steps) on every input}.
-We also adopt this convention\footnote{Even if we allow infinitely long computation paths with a relative small probability, we can still simulate two models as in Theorem \ref{no-endmarker}, and thus the theorem still holds.} in the rest of this paper.
+Hromkovi\v{c} and Schnitger \cite{HS10} and Ka\c{n}eps, Geidmanis, and Freivalds \cite{KGF97} all used a model of 1ppda's whose \emph{computation paths all halt eventually (i.e., in finitely many steps) on every input}.
+We also adopt this convention\footnote{Even if we allow infinitely long computation paths with a relative small probability, we can still simulate two models as stated in Theorem \ref{no-endmarker}, and thus the theorem still holds.} in the rest of this paper.
 In what follows, we always assume that all 1ppda's should satisfy this requirement.
 Standard definitions of 1dpda's and 1npda's do not have such a runtime bound, because we can easily convert those machines to ones that halt within $O(n)$ time (e.g., \cite{HU79,Yam08,Yam16}).